BA (Hons) Electronic Music Production and Performance.

 • University/college name:

-University of Central Lancashire (Institute code: C30)
+University of Lancashire (Institute code: C30)

 • Course: